Tesla Powerwall 2 review

 About Tesla Powerwall 2

 Tesla, Inc. was founded in 2003, originally as Tesla Motors.
 Tesla headquarters are in Austin, Texas, with office locations around the world, including Australia.
-Since its start the company has expanded like a surprised pufferfish and, in 2024, is valued at over one trillion Australian dollars.
+The company has expanded like a surprised pufferfish and, in 2024, is valued at over one trillion Australian dollars.

 After succeeding in electric vehicle development, Tesla expanded into commercial and home battery storage.
 In 2015, accompanied by massive publicity, they launched the Tesla Powerwall battery and followed up with the Powerwall 2 in 2016.
 By October 2024, Tesla claimed to have sold 750,000 Powerwalls – most of them Powerwall 2s.